LifeBoard

 The right equipment in the right place

-At harbors and piers, lifebuoys are a great tool.
-At lakes and beaches, LifeBoard is a much more effective piece of equipment that can make a difference.
+At harbors and piers, lifebuoys are a useful tool.
+However, at lakes and beaches, LifeBoard is a far more effective piece of equipment that can truly make a difference.

 Lifebuoys only